ytag3/ytag3.github.io/index.md

 # Ysatis Tagle — Embedded Systems Developer

 Hey!
-I’m Ysatis — an embedded systems developer who loves designing systems that bridge hardware and software.
+I’m Ysatism an embedded systems enthusiast who loves designing systems that bridge hardware and software.
 I focus on custom PCB design, microcontroller firmware, and real-world signal processing.

 When I’m not debugging circuits, I’m usually making things: screenprinting, building DIY guitar pedals, sewing, laser cutting, 3D printing, restoring retro tech, or playing music.
-I enjoy tackling projects end-to-end — from soldering hardware to writing bare-metal firmware and building PC tools that make it all work together.
+I enjoy tackling projects end-to-end: from soldering hardware to writing bare-metal firmware and building PC tools that make it all work together.

 ---

 ## Featured Projects *(In Progress)*

-These projects are **works in progress** — I’m actively developing, testing, and documenting them to grow my embedded systems skills and demonstrate real-world problem solving.
+These projects are **works in progress**.
+I’m actively developing, testing, and documenting them to grow my embedded systems skills and demonstrate real-world problem solving and to fix problems.

----

 ### Analog Video to UART Converter *(In Progress)*